timfayz/elementcss/docs/1_installation.md

 ```

 ###Compass
 Compass as well as Autoprefixer is intended to give us cross-browser support.
-Compass is a library/framework that provides cross-browser mixins for CSS properties introduced in CSS3 and some additional features.
-Compass is written in SASS which means that you have to use the SASS preprocessor.
-Let's take a little usage example:
+Compass is a library/framework that provides mixins for CSS properties introduced in CSS3 and some additional features.
+Compass is based on SASS which means that you have to use the SASS preprocessor.
+Let's take a little example:

 ```SCSS
 // 1.
 Import compass CSS3 mixins